 These drawings give a rough overview of the basic idea, allowing a designer to quickly convey relevant information without getting into too much detail.

 (Below) A concept sketch describes an automatic pill dispenser.
 It offers detailed views from multiple angles, and utilizes callouts to describe important features.

-To craft a convincing product pitch, it can be useful to first draw out the presentation on a whiteboard to see how it flows.
+To craft a convincing product pitch, it may be useful to draw the presentation out in order to see how it flows.